johanneshilden/libkompu/README.md

 # libkompu

-`libkompu` is a C function library for creating and evaluating expressions using various formalizations of an effectively calculable partial function:
+`libkompu` is a C function library for building and evaluating expressions using various formalizations of the concept of effectively calculable partial functions:

 * The Turing Machine
 * The Untypted Lambda (&#955;) Calculus